cnolan3/Cicada-16/HardwareSpec/notes.md

 **Disclaimer:** This document contains thoughts and potential ideas for the Cricket-16 project.
 The notes here are **not** part of the official hardware specification unless explicitly integrated into the main `HardwareSpec` documents.

-## idea: add LEA (load effective address) instruction

-Add the `LEA rd, (rs, n8)` instruction to the ISA and opcode docs, this would calculate the address `rs + n8` and store it in `rd` without accessing the data at the address, making pointer math easier.

 ## Missing pieces and next steps

 You're in a fantastic position.
 Here's what I'd focus on next: